majcen-dev/bggs/README.md

 ## Top menu

 ![alternativetext](https://imgur.com/1uQ4rVI.png)
 Click any of these items to open a window that enables you to retrieve your BGG collection, remove it from localStorage or get larger thunbnails.

+<span style="color:grey">You can use the use username *matreli* for a DEMO.</span>
 ![alternativetext](https://imgur.com/Uq0sQr7.png)